rustfs/docs.rustfs.com/docs/features/small-file/index.md

 RustFS small file optimization is ideal for workloads requiring IOPS and throughput performance.
 In modern architectures, this increasingly means AI/ML workloads.
 Without caching, I/O can become a bottleneck for GPUs.

-Using enterprise caching, buckets containing training, validation, and test datasets can be kept in memory to provide based
+Using enterprise caching, buckets containing training, validation, and test datasets can be kept in memory to provide high-speed access based on cached datasets.

 ## Features